phil-levis/dam-bigmem25/main.typ

 Two-dimensional (2D) semiconductor scaling  enabled higher memory density and capacity at reduced cost.
 However, @scaling shows how traditional 2D scaling of both SRAM and DRAM has ended.
 The cost per byte of DRAM has been flat for over a decade, which is why as servers have scaled up, DRAM has come to dominate system cost.#cite(<patel_xfm_2023>)

-For SRAM, the primary constraint stems from physical limitations as transistor dimensions approach atomic
+SRAM has reached similar limits: we can no longer make smaller SRAM cells, and so their cost is flat.

-scales: manufacturing tolerances limit transistor matching of the cross-coupled inverter pair, reducing signal margin.
+For SRAM, the primary constraint stems from transistor dimensions approaching atomic scales: manufacturing tolerances limit transistor matching of the cross-coupled inverter pair, reducing signal margin.
-Computational logic does not suffer from this issue.
-Digital signal restoration also provides better noise immunity than memory's mixed signal designs.
+Computational logic does not suffer from this issue as each stage restores the digital signal.
 For DRAM, the primary constraint is the cost of etching the high aspect-ratio capacitors and the complex transistor geometry that guarantees low leakage.
 More advanced nodes decrease the physical size of DRAM cells, but not the per-transistor cost.
 We can continue to make larger DRAM DIMMs, but their per-byte cost does not decrease.#footnote([3D DRAM promises to improve bit density but the cost of manufacturing is still unknown.])